Enrique Criado Navamuel: Literary career

 Enrique Criado presenting "Cosas que no caben en una maleta" and "El paraguas balcánico" on RNE.

-His third book, "Muchas vidas y un destino", published in 2020.

 His previous destinations and trips were source of inspiration for his first book of travel literature “Cosas que no caben en una maleta” (Aguilar, Penguin Random House, January 2016), which was reedited by Aguilar and translated to Bulgarian (Colibri, 2016) and at Latinamerica (Equidistancias, 2022).
 He wrote a second travel literature-genre book “El paraguas balcánico: un paseo sin protocolos” (Aguilar, Penguin Random House, 2019), which was reedited by Aguilar as well.

 Later, in 2020 he co-authored and coordinated “Muchas vidas y un destino” (Sial Pigmalion), and “Ciudades lejanas” (Cuadernos del Laberinto, 2022), a narrative about Canberra in which he took part as co-author.

 "El balcón del Führer" is his first novel, published by Editorial Funambulista in May 2024.

 As an author, Enrique Criado is represented by literary agency Editabundo.